-Logan Davidson in senior Studying Mechanical Engineering from Denver, Colorado.
+Logan Davidson studied Mechanical Engineering at USC and is originally from Denver, Colorado.
 His long-term aspirations are to make the world a more just, happier, more sustainable place than he found it.
 He is passionate about using the power of interdisciplinary thought and collaboration to solve some of the world’s greatest problems.
-He is currently working to embody an interdisciplinary lifestyle as a member of the USC Triathlon team, as a member of Sigma Eta Pi (USC’s Entrepreneurship Fraternity), and by living in a co-op dedicated to sustainable living and environmental justice all while studying Mechanical Engineering.
+As a student, he worked to embody an interdisciplinary lifestyle as a member of the USC Triathlon team, as a member of Sigma Eta Pi (USC’s Entrepreneurship Fraternity), and by living in a co-op dedicated to sustainable living and environmental justice all while studying Mechanical Engineering.
 He hopes to one day run a technical social enterprise.
 Logan is currently a Junior Quantitative Analyst at Talus Analytics.

 Maddi Eckert is from Reno, Nevada and studied Political Science and Spanish.
 While at USC, Maddi served as a consultant for local nonprofits through the Los Angeles Community Impact, and as the Vice President of Human Resources.
 Maddi is an avid hiker, mountain biker and beach volleyball player, and you can almost always find her doing at least one of those three things on the weekends.
 After graduating, Maddi serves as a Growth Analyst at Premise Data.